University of St Andrews Moodle

 • most older PDF documents are not fully accessible to screen reader software

-• some of our online forms are difficult to navigate using just a keyboard
+• some of our online forms are difficult to navigate using a keyboard

 Feedback and contact information